Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 decline anything that doesn't fit, and can step out of any practice at any time at the operator's word.

-This framework was developed through over 4 million tokens of iterative work across three frontier models.
-Every component addresses a specific observed failure mode from that development process.

 The guiding idea is in the name: a lattice that *tethers, does not cage*.
 It supports the working relationship rather than constraining the assistant — the way a trellis gives a plant structure without holding it captive.
 Every